NHSDigital/mesh-api-specification/README.md

 This is a RESTful HL7® FHIR® API specification for the *Message Exchange for Social Care and Health (MESH) API*.

 * `specification/` This [Open API Specification](https://swagger.io/docs/specification/about/) describes the endpoints, methods and messages exchanged by the API.
 Use it to generate interactive documentation; the contract between the API and its consumers.
-* `sandbox/` This NodeJS application implements a mock implementation of the service.
-Use it as a back-end service to the interactive documentation to illustrate interactions and concepts.
-It is not intended to provide an exhaustive/faithful environment suitable for full development and testing.
 * `scripts/` Utilities helpful to developers of this specification.
 * `apiproxy/` The Apigee API Proxy

 Consumers of the API will find developer documentation on the [NHS Digital Developer Hub](https://digital.nhs.uk/developer/api-catalogue/message-exchange-for-social-care-and-health-api).
+A description of the MESH service can be found at the [NHS Digital Services](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh)

 ## Contributing
 Contributions to this project are welcome from anyone, providing that they conform to the [guidelines for contribution](https://github.com/NHSDigital/mesh-api-api/blob/master/CONTRIBUTING.md) and the [community code of conduct](https://github.com/NHSDigital/mesh-api-api/blob/master/CODE_OF_CONDUCT.md).